-- Individuals who have not received the COVID-19 vaccination or those who do not wish to share their vaccine status will need to submit results from a COVID-19 test weekly or more frequently if needed.
-The online system for uploading test results will be available at the start of the semester.
+- Individuals who have not received the COVID-19 vaccination or those who do not wish to share their vaccine status will need to submit results from a COVID-19 test regularly.
+The system for reporting test results will be available at the start of the semester.

 While we will still be offering online courses, a large percentage of courses will resemble that of pre-Covid times.
 Information on how specific courses will be offered can be found by using OLLU's online course search tool .

 Classrooms capacities will be based on three-foot social distancing guidelines; however, unvaccinated individuals will be required to follow guidelines set by the CDC .

 Beginning June 1, 2021, 100% of OLLU employees returned to working from their on-campus offices.
 The Houston and Rio Grande Valley campuses also returned to normal on-campus operations.

 Most of the COVID restrictions set in place for our residence halls will continue in the fall 2021 semester.
 Our spacious triple occupancy rooms will remain double occupancy rooms and our double rooms will remain single occupancy spaces.
 No more than two residents will share a restroom.

 Additional residence hall policies for the fall are being reviewed and updates will be provided prior to move in for the fall semester.

 The university will continue to make space available on campus for residential students needing to isolate should they contract the virus.